Skip to main content

 Sediment

-Sediment quality rated fair at the forebay and mid-reservoir monitoring locations because PCBs were detected in the samples.
-Sediment quality commonly rates fair at the forebay due to one or more contaminants: PCBs, chlordane or zinc.
-The sediment rating at the mid-reservoir has fluctuated between good and fair due primarily to chlordane, which was detected in 1996, 2002 and 2004.
-PCBs were detected at this location in 2002.
+Sediment quality commonly rates “fair” at the forebay due to one or more contaminants: PCBs, chlordane, or zinc.
+The sediment rating at the mid-reservoir has fluctuated between “good” and “fair” due to chlordane, which was detected in 1996, 2002 and 2004, and PCBs, which were detected at this location in 2002 and 2012.

 Fish consumption advisories

 TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
 The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Guntersville Reservoir, visit the Alabama Department of Public Health.
+For information on advisories currently in effect for Guntersville Reservoir, visit the Tennessee Department of Environment and Conservation and the Alabama Department of Public Health web pages.